syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Automation.md

 {% endtabs %}

-The below table shows the AutomationId value set for each segment item in the control for the above code snippet.
+The following table shows that the AutomationId value is set to each segment item in control for the above code snippet.

 <table>
 <tr>